 - VIDEO: Prompt Claims Reporting is Good for Your Business

 - Spoliation Exposure/Preservation of Evidence.
 Spoliation is the intentional or unintentional destruction of evidence relating to a claim or potential claim.
 This evidence could be physical evidence such as a broken chair or surveillance recordings that are recorded over.
-Late reported claims increase the likelihood of key evidence being destroyed.
+Late reported workers’ compensation claims increase the likelihood of key evidence being destroyed.
 Preservation of evidence is vital.
 For example, if there is surveillance video available, it should be secured.
 Sometimes video showing no fall occurred at the time the injured party alleges can be just as beneficial as actual video of a fall.
-Video that shows a customer arriving to the business already limping, or video that shows a customer who continues their shopping and appears fine after a fall — these things go a long way to the injured party’s credibility.

 - Builds Rapport.
-Timely reporting of claims allows the adjuster to build rapport and demonstrate empathy to the injured party.
+Timely reporting of workers’ compensation claims allows the adjuster to build rapport and demonstrate empathy to the injured party.
 Evidence has shown that the early relationship-building that takes place on promptly reported claims results in lower overall settlements.
-Early reporting shows goodwill toward your customers and demonstrates your concern for their well-being.
-Statistics show that in settlements for claims reported 12 months after the date of loss, the overall settlement value is 8% higher than those reported shortly thereafter.
+Early reporting shows goodwill and demonstrates your concern for their well-being.
+Statistics show that in settlements for workers’ compensation claims reported 12 months after the date of loss, the overall settlement value is 8% higher than those reported shortly thereafter.
 At 24 months late, this percentage increases to 10-20%.

-Society has helped businesses overcome industry-specific challenges for decades and our experienced staff possesses the skills necessary to manage your losses quickly and thoroughly, saving you both time and money.
-Click here for more information about the importance of prompt claims reporting and Society’s claims service phone numbers.
+Society has helped businesses overcome industry-specific challenges for decades and our experienced staff possesses the skills necessary to manage your losses quickly and thoroughly, saving you both time and money